Kadarius Toney, Trent McDuffie set to play for Chiefs on Sunday - NewsBreak

 Wide receiver Kadarius Toney is expected to make his Chiefs debut, head coach Andy Reid said Friday.

 “I think so, yeah.
-Right now, I’d tell you yes,” Reid said when asked if Toney will play Sunday.Chiefs to lean on McDuffie after trading Fenton to Falcons
+Right now, I’d tell you yes,” Reid said when asked if Toney will play Sunday.Chiefs LB Nick Bolton excited for matchup with Titans RB Derrick Henry

 Toney could make an impact immediately, as the Chiefs even seem to have to some plays drawn up for him heading into Sunday.